heersoni1025/Fish-VS-Net-AI/README.md

 ---

+## 📁 Repository Contents

+This repository contains the custom source code and scripts developed for this project.

+To keep the repository lightweight, large Unity-generated folders, build files, and third-party assets have been excluded from version control.

+The included scripts are designed to work with compatible **fish**, **food**, and **fishing net** models assigned to the appropriate GameObjects within a Unity scene.

+---

+## 🎥 Demo

+A demonstration video is included in this repository showcasing the trained reinforcement learning agents.

+The demo highlights:

+- 🐟 Multi-agent fish behavior
+- 🍽️ Food collection
+- 🪤 Fishing net avoidance
+- 📈 Curriculum learning progression
+- 🤖 Reinforcement learning in action

+---

 ## 📚 Inspiration

 This project was inspired by ecological concepts including:

 - Fish foraging behavior
 - Predator avoidance
-- Competition for resources
+- Competition for limited resources
 - Reinforcement learning in dynamic environments

 ---

 ## 📷 Screenshots

-> Add screenshots or gameplay GIFs here.
+> Add gameplay screenshots or GIFs here.

 ---